 Professional Development for Teachers

 Come to PEM to get inspired, connect with colleagues and advance your classroom teaching with workshops, artist demonstrations, open houses and other opportunities especially for teachers.
-Attend an evening session or apply to the PEM Teacher Institute for an immersive experience this summer.
-Check back here throughout the year for the latest professional development offerings.
+Attend an evening session or apply to the PEM Teacher Institute for an immersive summer experience.
+Check back here throughout the year for the latest teacher programs.

 Ongoing Professional Development Opportunities for Educators